 However, ADT still has a lot going for it.
-It has 10 monitoring stations (the most of any security company we’ve reviewed), can be installed in your home within 1-2 days of ordering in most cases and has a 6-month guarantee.
+It has 10 monitoring stations (the most of any security company we’ve reviewed), can be installed in your home within one to two days of ordering in most cases, and has a six-month guarantee.

 *Our ADT links take you to SafeStreets, which is an authorized reseller for ADT.

 If you’ve moved into a home with a hardwired security system in place, you have a few options depending on the type of equipment (and the shape) of the existing system.

 Using an existing hardwired system can save you a lot on equipment and installation costs.
 If you know which provider installed the equipment, reactivating the system could be as easy as a phone call.

 Tip: To find out who did the installation, check the contact label on the control panel or contact the system’s manufacturer.